opeik/tekken-handbook/Basics/Movement.md

 Left and right are relative to your character, for example: if you're facing right, sidestep left would be into the background.

+### Caveats

 {% include video.html url="SpottedQuarterlyColt" class="float-left float-figure"
-description="Back dashing is dangerous against powerful lows such as the Hellsweep; however, it is vulnerable to sidewalk left" %}
+description="Back dashing is dangerous against lows such as the Hellsweep;

-### Caveats
+however, it is vulnerable to sidewalk left" %}

 Unlike back dashing, you are unable to block during a sidestep.
 This vulnerability is an apparent distinction to make.
 Sidestepping carries far more risk than back dashing but has a higher chance to cause an attack